roman-milk/roman-milk.github.io/charity-begins-next-door.md

  "Asleep," she confirmed, taking one of the bags from me.

  Quietly we headed to her front room and started spreading out the gifts.
 On each one, I removed the existing tag and she put a new sticker 'from Santa' on it.
 She asked me what was in each, but I couldn't remember all of them.
 Still, I was able to fill her in on the majority.
 She must have had some plan in mind, because she organized them according to my descriptions of their probable contents, separating them in neat little piles.
 After about 15 minutes I looked over and saw her shaking her head.
-Report_Story #4